stitchdata/docs/_saas-integrations/quickbooks/v1/quickbooks-v1.md

       Lastly, you'll be directed to {{ integration.display_name }}' website to complete the setup.

       1. If you're not already signed into your {{ integration.display_name }} account, enter your credentials and click **Login**.
-      2. A screen asking for authorization to {{ integration.display_name }} will display. **Note that Stitch will only ever read your data.**
+      2. A screen asking for authorization to {{ integration.display_name }} will display.
       3. Click **Authorize.**
       4. After the authorization process successfully completes, you'll be redirected back to Stitch.
       5. Click {{ app.buttons.finish-int-setup }}.
-  - title: "track data" ## remove this if the integration doesn't support at least table selection
+  - title: "track data"

 # -------------------------- #